Joseline Hernandez Baby Bonnie Bella, LHHATL Star Spills Tea On ‘The Real’ About Kirk Frost And Stevie J

 Mimi previously stated in an interview that she is not willing to have a relationship with Joseline or her daughter due to her child molestation allegations.
 Mimi stated the following to VH1last year:

 “Not if I can help it.
 I want nothing to do with that woman, or her child.
 I’m sorry, she has done the most horrible things to me.
 She’s done horrible things to my family.
-She’s made serious serious accusations about my daughter, her father, her grandfather.
+She’s made serious accusations about my daughter, her father, her grandfather.
 It’s disgusting.
 I absolutely want nothing to do with her.
 Ever.
 Ever.
 Ever.
 Nor my child.
 So, unless that child is of age and can go somewhere on its own, and she has nothing to do with it, maybe then yes, but if my daughter has to be around her again, that’s not happening.
 Ever again in life.”

 What do you think of Joseline and Stevie J’s friendship, will it last?